A Troubling Internet Search History, Past Allegations Raise Questions About Missing Cohasset Woman's Husband

-The NBC10 Investigators are learning more about Ana Walshe, a missing mother from Cohasset, Massachusetts and her husband Brian Walshe, the man now accused of obstructing the investigation into her disappearance.
+The NBC10 Boston Investigators are learning more about Ana Walshe, a missing mother from Cohasset, Massachusetts, and her husband, Brian Walshe, the man now accused of obstructing the investigation into her disappearance.

 A source connected to the investigation said a troubling internet search history related to murder was found on Walshe's electronic devices.
 New details of the case came out in his arraignment on Monday, with prosecutors saying that investigators found blood and a bloody knife in the basement of the Walshe family's home.